 Apply for a Deck Permit when constructing a deck addition on a house.

-Apply for a guide to decommission an in ground swimming pool.
+Apply for a permit to decommission an in-ground swimming pool.

-Find out all the requirements and application process to demolish any building or structure in Surrey.
+Find out how to demolish any building or structure in Surrey.

 Apply for a Detached Garage or Accessory Building Permit for residential garages and accessory buildings